valu-digital/npm-packages/packages/assert/README.md

 Small collection of [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) and [assertion functions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions).

-Especially when working with possibly undefined types generated from GraphQL queries.
+Helps working with possibly undefined types generated from GraphQL queries.

-This library has a concept called "nil" which means `null` or `undefined`.
+This library has its own concept called "nil" which means `null` or `undefined`.

-> Asserting means throwing and crashing if the assertion condition is not met
+> CS 101: Asserting means throwing and crashing if the assertion condition is not met

 ## `notNil()`